vBoBv/Escape-Game/README.md

   <li>Functions are implemented to control the user directions</li>
   <li>Exception Handlings by using while loop and if statement</li>
   <li>Using Array to display the health bar</li>
-  <li>Implement the use of absolute position to design the web content</li>
   <li>Using Unicode Character for the map emoji</li>
 </ul>